-Similar to \textit{Train-Ticket Dataset} mentioned above, \textit{2020 AIOps International Challenge Dataset} aims to discover alert events and their root causes in micro-service applications, such as cloud platform services, which include containers, service meshes, micro-service, and variable infrastructures.
-The dataset includes 14 days of system logs totaling 145,907,050 entries.
+\paragraph{Train-Ticket Dataset.} We curate our dataset on Train-Ticket \cite{zhou2018fault,li2022enjoy}, an open-source MSA from Fudan University.
+We designed 7 processes and 100 virtual users to simulate real operations.
+Table~\ref{tab: Train-Ticket Process Descriptions} details each process, which includes operations like registration, login, querying, booking, and ticket changes.
+Users randomly select processes to cover various scenarios.
+Specifically, we introduce faults by ChaosBlade \cite{ali2021chaosblade} into the system as outlined in Table~\ref{tab: Fault Types}.
+Please refer to Appendix~\ref{appendix: Train-Ticket} for more details.

-In Table~\ref{tab: AIOpsSUM}, the types of alert events mainly include container CPU utilization, container memory utilization, database connection limit, database close, host network delay, and container network loss.
-All types of alert events are distributed across various nodes of the system.
+\paragraph{AIOps Challenge Dataset.} \textit{2020 AIOps International Challenge Dataset} aims to discover alert events and their root causes in micro-service applications, such as cloud platform services, which include containers, service meshes, micro-service, and variable infrastructures.
+More details are in Appendix~\ref{appendix:AIops}.